SSPE "Kartographia": Mission and activities

 The Kartographia took part in the international and local publishers exhibitions, forums, meetings and workshops as a guest, as well as a host.

-In addition, the Kartographia also cooperates with many enterprises from varios countries including Белкартография (Belarus, ceased), HarperCollins (Great Britain), Freytag & Berndt (Germany), ExpressMap (Poland), Didakta (Lithunia), Tecnodidattica (Italy), etc.), and consults UN, OHCHR and other international institutions.
+In addition, the Kartographia also cooperates with many enterprises from various countries including Белкартография (Belarus, ceased), HarperCollins (Great Britain), Freytag & Berndt (Germany), ExpressMap (Poland), Didakta (Lithuania), Tecnodidattica (Italy), etc., and consults UN, OHCHR and other international institutions.

+On 16 December 2013, the SSPE "Kartographia" published Historical-Cartographic Proofs of the Connections of the Crimea with Ukraine, which illustrated the history of Ukraine from the 30th century BC to the late 20th century.
+Following the 2014 Russian annexation of Crimea, the SSPE "Kartographia" republished the article, later releasing it as part of the series The United Country.